Esri/arcgis-enterprise-sdk-resources/Samples/custom-data-feeds/databricks-lakebase-editing-points/providers/databricks/README.md

     ```

+> **Tip:** A simple frontend test page is included at **frontend/index.html**.
+It uses the ArcGIS Maps SDK for JavaScript to render a web map pointed at your local CDF FeatureServer URL.
+This is useful for visually verifying queries and edits during development.
+You can also use ArcGIS Pro by adding the `127.0.0.1` FeatureServer URL as a data path, though you won't have access to browser dev tools for inspecting requests.

 ## Build and Deploy the Custom Data Provider Package File

 1. Stop the custom data app if it is running.